On the generalized eigenvalue problem in subspace-based excited state methods for quantum computers: Conclusions

-This study highlights the fact that QSE and other diagonalization-based excited-state methods that require the solution of a generalized eigenvalue equation are sensitive to errors on quantum computers, while subspace methods that require a solution to the eigenvalue equation, such as q-sc-EOM, are more resilient alternatives.
-Since the condition number of the overlap matrix in methods such as QSE can vary widely depending on molecular geometries, such methods could have significant variation in accuracy depending on the system studied.
-There is no general solution to this problem in QSE that we are aware of at medium condition number cases.
+This study highlights the fact that QSE and other diagonalization-based excited-state methods that require the solution of a generalized eigenvalue equation are sensitive to sampling errors on quantum computers, while subspace methods that require a solution to the eigenvalue equation, such as q-sc-EOM, are more resilient alternatives with respect to the overlap-conditioning-driven error amplification mechanism discussed here.
+The conclusions are expected to qualitatively hold for other sources of noise as well, since the condition number of the overlap matrix will magnify the impact of other sources of errors in a similar way (in line with our analytical results).
+Sampling errors are used as a representative example of errors in this study, as we can expect that sampling errors will always exist in Hamiltonian expectation value estimation, even on a perfect quantum computer.
+The condition number of the overlap matrix in methods such as QSE can vary widely depending on molecular geometries; such methods could have significant variation in accuracy depending on the system studied.
+There is no general solution to this problem in QSE that we are aware of in the medium-condition-number regime.
 Although thresholding can help solve the generalized eigenvalue equation in very high-condition number cases, the problem is not completely solved because the solution achieved through thresholding misses some of the excited states.
 We have used only statistical sampling errors in this study, but we believe that the qualitative conclusions will be valid for other sources of noise in the measurement of matrix elements.
-We also note that similar problems can be expected in other ground and excited state quantum algorithms that require solving a generalized eigenvalue equation in the presence of errors, and this study highlights potential challenges in such methods.